-I am an interdisciplinary scholar specializing in the very early history of computation (pre-1900), Enlightenment studies, Romantic literature, and digital humanities.
+I am a postdoctoral fellow at Penn State University’s Center for Humanities and Information, specializing in the very early history of computation (pre-1900), Enlightenment studies, Romantic literature, and digital humanities.
 My work considers what intellectual history can tell us about contemporary technological issues, especially in regard to the relationship of computation to language, poetics, and culture.
 I also write software that puts my ideas into effect.

 In 2018, I received a PhD in English from the Graduate Center, City University of New York.
 I also have an M.A. in English from NYU and studied literature, mathematics, and computer science at the undergraduate level.
 Before starting my PhD, I worked for five years in database programming and data visualization.

 If you want to get a sense of what my digital work is like, a good place to start is the Distance Machine.
 The Distance Machine is a web-based program (which you can try in your browser right now) that identifies words in historical texts that were uncommon at particular points in time.
 The idea is to find the opposite of archaisms—words that seem ordinary to us now, but that had not yet become common at the time when a text was written.
 I published an article about the project in American Literature; the source code is on GitHub.